promzzy/phoneBook/README.md

 - user should be able to delete contact
 - user should be able to edit contact
 - user should be able to add a contact to favorites
+- user should be able to search contacts by name

 ## Back-end(NODE.js & Express)